volkamerlab/teachopencadd/README.md

 #### TeachOpenCADD: a teaching platform for computer-aided drug design (CADD) using open source packages and data

-Dominique Sydow, Maximilian Driller, Andrea Morger and Andrea Volkamer
+Dominique Sydow, Andrea Morger, Maximilian Driller and Andrea Volkamer

 *In Silico* Toxicology, Institute for Physiology, Universitätsmedizin Berlin, Virchowweg 6, 10117 Berlin